Quotations

 Mephistopheles [146]

-appearing in the late medieval German legend of Dr Faustus.
-Lewis/Ransom must
+first appearing in the late medieval German legend of Dr Faustus.
+Lewis/Ransom

 sneering, jeering, leering tempter” (Brewer’s Phrase and Fable).
 At the